pyodide/pyodide/docs/using_pyodide_from_javascript.md

 </html>
 ```
-The live demo can be found [here](http://karay.me/truepyxel/pyodide.html)

 ## Accessing Python scope from JavaScript

 You can also access from JavaScript all functions and variables defined in Python using the [pyodide.globals](api_reference.md#pyodideglobals) object.

-For example, if you initialize the variable `x = numpy.ones([3,3])` in Python, you can access it from JavaScript in your browser's developer console as follows: `pyodide.globals.x`. he same goes for functions and imports.
+For example, if you initialize the variable `x = numpy.ones([3,3])` in Python, you can access it from JavaScript in your browser's developer console as follows: `pyodide.globals.x`.
+The same goes for functions and imports.
+See [type conversions](type_conversions.md) for more details.

 You can try it yourself in the browser console:
 ```js